 7. CPU limit per node.
 This option is already set (checked/unchecked) per EVE recommendations.
 Refer to section 7.4.1 8.
 Each node template has a pre-set CPU value that aligns with vendor requirements.
-This value can be changed popular your needs.
+This value can be changed pe your needs.
 9. Each node template has a pre-set RAM value that aligns with vendor requirements.
 This value is displayed in MB and may be changed per your needs.
-10. The number of ethernets interfaces.
-NOTE for IOL nodes: Ethernet interfaces for IOL nodes are placed into groups of 4.
+The number of ethernets interfaces. ▲ NOTE for IOL nodes: 10.
+Ethernet interfaces for IOL nodes are placed into groups of 4.
 A value of 1 for Ethernet means your node will have 4 interfaces.
 The serial interface option is available for IOL nodes only and follows the same grouping structure as ethernet interfaces.
 A value of 1 for Serial means your node will have 4 serial interfaces.
-Ethernet portgroups (4 int each) Serial portgroups (4 int each) Serial portgroups (4 int each) 1 11.
+Serial portgroups (4 int each) interfaces.
+1 Custom MAC address for Qemu nodes only.
+You can define your own MAC address for first interface: 11.
+First Eth MAC Address aa:bb:cc:00:de:ad 12.
 QEMU Version EVE will pre-set the best recommended QEMU version for each node template.
 This value can be changed per your needs.
-12. Qemu architecture is pre-set per image vendor recommendations.
-This value can be changed per your needs 13.
-Type of Qemu NIC is pre-set per image vendor recommendations.
+13. QEMU Arch tpl(x86_64) Qemu architecture is pre-set per image vendor recommendations.
+This value can be changed per your needs ı

+14. Type of Qemu NIC is pre-set per image vendor recommendations.
 This value can be changed per your needs.
 Type of Qemu NIC is pre-set per image vendor recommendations.
 This value can be changed per your needs.

-14. QEMU custom options -machine type=pc-1.0,accel=kvm -cpu Nehalem -serial mon:stdio -nographic -r Qemu custom options are pre-set per image vendor recommendations.
-This value can be changed per your needs 15.
+15. QEMU custom options -machine type=pc-1.0,accel=kvm -cpuNehalem -serial mon:stdio -nographic -r recommendations.
+This value can be changed per your needs 16.
 Startup configuration None Startup configuration: Value can be changed to set your node to boot from saved configurations.
 Refer to section 11.3 for more details.
-16. The Delay value is set in seconds and can be used to delay a node from booting after it is started.
+17. The Delay value is set in seconds and can be used to delay a node from booting after it is started.
 Example: if the value is set to 30, the node will wait 30 seconds before processing its boot sequense.
 This feature is useful in conjunction with the "Start all nodes" function if your lab requires certain nodes to start up before others or to avoid a mass-start of very heavy nodes.
-17. Console types for each template are pre-set with recommended settings.
+18. Console types for each template are pre-set with recommended settings.
 The setting can be changes per your needs.
 NOTE: The Docker template contains a wide variety of images, therefore, please refer to section 14.1.3 for recommended console types for each docker image.
 Windows nodes can use either RDP or VNC but RDP needs to be enabled in Windows itself.
-18. OPTIONAL: Templates for Cisco FirePower, F5, Linux, and Citrix have the option to manually set the MAC address for the first ethernet interface.
+19. OPTIONAL: Templates for Cisco FirePower, F5, Linux, and Citrix have the option to manually set the MAC address for the first ethernet interface.
 This will enable the use of licenses that are tied to a particular MAC address.
 MAC Address format must be like: 00:50:0a:00:0b:00